teddychowpt/RepData_PeerAssessment1/PA1_template.md

 For this part, the ```weekdays()``` function and the dataset with the filled-in missing values are used.

-1. Following code is used to create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day:
+1. Following code is used to create a new factor variable in the dataset with two levels - "**weekday**" and "**weekend**" indicating whether a given date is a weekday or weekend day:

 ```r